Do you look worse after fillers wear off?

-There is a filling that can last up to 5 years.
-When they disappear, your facial features are the same and the filling doesn't make your face look any worse.
-That said, if you have lost significant weight during this time or have had other medical problems, your face may look more aged, but not due to the wear and tear of the filler.
-First, let's summarize the concern expressed by patients.
+There is one type of filler that can last up to 5 years.
+When it wears off, your facial features will be the same as before and the filler won't make your face look any worse.
+That said, if you have lost a significant amount of weight or have had other medical issues during this time, your face may appear more aged, but not due to the wear and tear of the filler.
+Restylane and Juvederm fillers are injected into the face or other areas of the body to add volume.

-Restylane and Juvederm fillers are injected into the face or a different area of the body, adding volume to the face.
-Patients fear that once the filler disappears, the skin will sag because the added volume may have stretched the skin.
-This could lead to additional wrinkles and sagging skin that will leave you looking worse than when you first arrived for fillers.
-Treatments such as BOTOX and Restylane are popular because they are non-invasive treatments that together can smooth out wrinkles, relax tight muscles, and fill in hollow areas.
+Patients fear that once the filler disappears, their skin will sag because the added volume may have stretched it out.
+This could lead to additional wrinkles and sagging skin that would make them look worse than when they first got fillers.
+Treatments such as BOTOX and Restylane are popular because they are non-invasive and can smooth out wrinkles, relax tight muscles, and fill in hollow areas.

-BOTOX and Restylane won't permanently alter your look.
-BOTOX is a naturally purified protein that relaxes muscles, and Restylane is made from a biodegradable sugar gel that occurs naturally in the body.
+BOTOX is a purified protein that relaxes muscles, while Restylane is made from a biodegradable sugar gel that occurs naturally in the body.
 Both eventually break down and are expelled from your body completely.
-Some fillers lead to an increase in the body's natural collagen production, which will have a positive impact long after the filler has faded.
+Some fillers even lead to an increase in natural collagen production, which will have a positive impact long after the filler has faded.
+Unless close attention is paid to injecting fillers, repeated applications of filler in the same place can cause the skin to loosen and stretch, resulting in the gradual need for more filler product over time.

-Unless close attention is paid to injecting fillers, repeated applications of filler in the same place can cause the skin to loosen and stretch, resulting in the gradual need to use more filler product over time.
 Facial volume and cheekbone contour can be created with well-placed fillers (Voluma, Radiesse, Bellafill) and Sculptra.
 You won't need more padding in the future to get the same results, and your skin won't sink any further because you opted for fillers.
-Due to the low maintenance factor of most fillers on the market, some of the worst fears people have about prolonged use of filler are unfounded.
+Most fillers on the market require low maintenance, so some of the worst fears people have about prolonged use of filler are unfounded.
+Although their skin is naturally more resilient, people who use fillers for many years are more likely to experience stretching over time.

 Katie Eno